-The Executive Office supports the work of the TRB Executive Committee, which provides policy direction to TRB programs and activities within the overall policies of the National Academies.
-Oversight of committee and panel appointments and of report review is the responsibility of the Executive Committee’s Subcommittee for NRC Oversight (SNO), which ensures that TRB meets institutional standards and that its activities are appropriate for the National Academies.
+The Executive Office supports the work of the TRB Executive Committee, which provides policy direction to TRB programs and activities within the overall policies of the Academies.
+Oversight of committee and panel appointments and of report review is the responsibility of the Executive Committee’s SNO, which ensures that TRB meets institutional standards and that its activities are appropriate for the Academies.
 As part of its oversight function, the subcommittee monitors the Board’s progress in expanding the representation of minorities and women on TRB committees and panels.

-Susan Hanson, TRB Division Chair for NRC Oversight, heads this subcommittee and represents TRB as an ex officio member on the NRC Governing Board.
-Henry G. (Gerry) Schwartz, Jr., serves as the SNO Vice Chair, with oversight responsibilities for the second Strategic Highway Research Program (SHRP 2).
+Susan Hanson, TRB Division Chair for NRC Oversight, heads the subcommittee and represents TRB as an ex officio member on the NRC Governing Board.
 The Executive Office processes the Board’s large volume of committee and panel appointments and maintains committee membership records.
-A hallmark of the National Academies is its institutional process to ensure the independent, rigorous review of reports.
-In maintaining these high standards, TRB follows guidelines approved by the NRC that carefully match the review criteria and procedures to the type of report.
+A hallmark of the Academies is its institutional process to ensure the independent, rigorous review of reports.
+In maintaining these high standards, TRB follows Academies' guidelines that carefully match the review criteria and procedures to the type of report.

 To fulfill one of its oldest missions, TRB disseminates transportation research results and technology information through an extensive array of timely publications.
 The Board has gained national and international prominence for its books and reports assessing the state of the art or practice in specific areas of transportation, presenting the results of transportation research, addressing major national transportation policy issues, and identifying research needs.
 TRB continues to expand its publishing effort by releasing a growing number of titles electronically, some exclusively in electronic format.
 TRB books and reports span the range of transportation functions, disciplines, and modes.
 The TRB Publications Office produces titles in the following series:

 - Transportation Research Record: Journal of the Transportation Research Board gathers technical papers that have been accepted for publication through a rigorous peer review process refereed by TRB technical committees.
 TRR Online, inaugurated in 2007, is an online subscription and pay-per-view service for the Transportation Research Record series.
-Record papers are posted simultaneously with the release of each printed volume to a searchable, password-protected section of the TRB website, which also includes all journal papers published since 1996.
+Record papers are posted to a searchable, password-protected section of the TRB website, which also includes all journal papers published since 1996.
 The service allows all visitors to identify papers of interest and to review abstracts of those papers.
 Access to the full papers is available to service subscribers and employees of TRB sponsors and on a pay-per-view basis to the general public.

 - The bimonthly magazine TR News features timely articles on innovative and state-of-the-art research and practice in all modes of transportation.
 News items of interest to the transportation community, profiles of transportation professionals, book and journal summaries, meeting announcements, and highlights of TRB activities also are included.
 Selected features of TR News are posted on the TRB website, and the full issue is made accessible on the web on a four-month delay.